New Market Study: "Ethylbenzene Industry Outlook in Germany to 2016 - Market Size, Company Shar

-New Materials market report from GlobalData: "Ethylbenzene Industry Outlook in Germany to 2016 - Market Size, Company Share, Price Trends, Capacity Forecasts of All Active and Planned Plants"

-Boston, MA -- (SBWIRE) -- 07/13/2012 -- GlobalData's report, Ethylbenzene Industry Outlook in Germany to 2016 - Market Size, Company Share, Price Trends, Capacity Forecasts of All Active and Planned Plants provides an in-depth coverage of Germany Ethylbenzene industry.
+Boston, MA -- (SBWIRE) -- 09/19/2012 -- GlobalData’s report, Ethylbenzene Industry Outlook in Germany to 2016 - Market Size, Company Share, Price Trends, Capacity Forecasts of All Active and Planned Plants - H2 Update provides an in-depth coverage of Germany Ethylbenzene industry.
 The research presents major market trends affecting the Ethylbenzene industry in Germany.
-The report covers Germany Ethylbenzene plants and presents installed capacity by key feedstock, process and technology.
+The report covers Germany Ethylbenzene plants and presents installed capacity by process and technology.
 In addition, it presents Ethylbenzene demand and production forecasts, end use demand forecasts, price trends, trade balance data and company shares of the major Ethylbenzene producers in Germany.
 Overall, the report presents a comprehensive coverage of Germany Ethylbenzene industry including all the major parameters.

 Scope

-- Ethylbenzene industry supply scenario in Germany from 2000 to 2016 consisting of plants capacity growth, installed plant capacity by key feedstock, production process and technology
+- Ethylbenzene industry supply scenario in Germany from 2000 to 2016 consisting of plants capacity growth, installed plant capacity by production process and technology

 - Information of all active and planned Ethylbenzene plants in Germany with capacity forecasts to 2016

-- Detailed information on all operating and planned projects covering details such as process, technology, key feedstock and operator and equity details
+- Detailed information on all operating and planned projects covering details such as process, technology, operator and equity details

 - Ethylbenzene industry market dynamics in Germany from 2000 to 2016 consisting of market size, demand and production outlook, demand by end use sector, and average prices